Continued from here:https://srijithv.com/2011/01/04/new-year-new-place-new-hitches-part-1/

 “Njan onne palle theche kulichittokke varam.
 Avide rest cheyyuu!” [[I’ll come after brushing and a bath!
 Take rest!]]

-Yes, he have every right to be fresh and clean before rescuing two innocent souls!
+Yes, he has every right to be fresh and clean before rescuing two innocent souls!
 He took exactly 18 minutes to complete his daily chores and we saw him walking towards our building.
-No power in our apartment means, he have to climb all the steps to the 8th floor.
+No power in our apartment means, he has to climb all the steps to the 8th floor.

 [[Switching to mallu film mode>> fast forward climax]]